Kalabagan Cricket Academy: List A results

 Sharifullah captained the team in 2013–14, Mahmudul Hasan and Anamul Haque in 2014–15, and Mahmudul Hasan in 2015–16.

-Before the 2016–17 season the club was renamed "Rupganj Tigers".
-They compete under this name in the Dhaka First Division Cricket League, one level below List A status.
-While it no longer fields a professional team, the Kalabagan Cricket Academy continues to coach young players.
+Before the 2016–17 season, the club was bought by the Gazi group of companies and renamed "Rupganj Tigers".
+They competed under this name in the Dhaka First Division Cricket League, one level below List A status, before achieving promotion to the Dhaka Premier League in 2021–22.
+While the Kalabagan Cricket Academy no longer fields a professional team, it continues to coach young players.

 Records

 In their List A matches Kalabagan Cricket Academy's highest score was 150 not out by Anamul Haque in 2014–15, and the best bowling figures were 6 for 43 by Sabbir Rahman in 2014–15.